-Currently the yearly Advent of Code contest created by Eric Wastl is being held at adventofcode.com.
-That means the site is sprouting two daily programming challenges, until Christmas, to see who can solve them fastest.
-But it is not just about being fast of course, Advent of Code is a great way to improve your programming skills through daily clever puzzles.
+The yearly Advent of Code contest created by Eric Wastl is currently being held at adventofcode.com.
+That means the site is sprouting two daily programming challenges — until Christmas — to see who can solve them the fastest.
+But it is not just about being fast, of course, Advent of Code is also a great way to improve your programming skills with daily puzzles.
 And because everyone gets the same puzzles it is also a great way to share and discuss results, and above all, learn.

 Though I knew of Advent of Code, I hadn’t participated before, but it seems two days, and four puzzles later, I am sort of in.
 Or at least, after only two days I am already fascinated by what I have seen, so I thought I’d share!

 - Python seems to be the most popular language, by far.
 At least judging by Github repo names, which is of course not an exact measure, but it is more or less an indicator, as a lot of people tend to share their solutions there.
-Python is popular, and it is not even close:
+Python is popular, and it isn’t even close:

 - Very few people seem to pick PHP.
 Which I also find surprising, because gigantic parts of the web run PHP.
 But PHP seems to have little appeal when it comes to coding challenges?

 - Some people are fast, I mean really fast!
 Just look at the times on the leader board.
 Judging from these times, this means some people are able to read around 1000 words explaining a puzzle, and then coding up not one, but two solutions and submitting the correct answer in under four minutes!
 I kid you not.
-This next person live-streamed it, and clocks in around 5 minutes (even without using the command-line shortcut CTRL-R), but it didn’t even put him in the top 20!
+This next person live-streamed it, and clocks in around 5 minutes (even without using the command-line shortcuts like CTRL-R), but it didn’t even put him in the top 20!